Cleanup efforts underway following train derailment in Pittsburg County

 "There were no injuries, no hazardous material released.
 We have crews on scene," spokesperson Hannah Bolte told News 4.
 "It was a manifest train, so it was carrying a variety of different freights."

+The mixed cargo included steel, grain, and beer.
 Bolte said the train was heading to Kansas City, Missouri from San Antonio, Texas.
-It was carrying steel, grain and beer.

 Photo Gallery

 Nine of the derailed cars were empty, Bolte said.
+As for the remaining seven which derailed, she could not say with certainty what was inside.

 Union Pacific, which operates in 23 states, is currently worked with several agencies including the Federal Railroad Administration.
 However, the company is leading the clean-up efforts.